Disney, Oklahoma: Geography

-Disney has a herd of "island deer" that, while wild and not kept in an enclosure, act more like dogs, strolling across main street (HwY 28) and nibbling on lawns, shrubs, and flowers.
+Oklahoma State Highway 28 passes through the town, leading west across the Pensacola Dam 2 mi to Langley.
+The town of Jay is 17 mi to the east via highways 28 and 20.

-There is a convenience store, a bait shop, a post office, two drive-ins, and a sporting goods / lake apparel store in the historic "Dam Hotel" building.
-There are also offices for construction firms, a gift shop, two churches, and a church camp facility.
+According to the U.S. Census Bureau, the town of Disney has a total area of 1.42 sqmi, of which 1.24 sqmi are land and 0.18 sqmi, or 12.62%, are water.

-When the dam was built in the early 1930s, Disney was a different place—hundreds of workers, bosses, engineers, truck drivers, and all the services a large workforce would require were based in and near Disney.
-The Rogers Cabins motel is the former "superintendents" quarters.
-About 10 WPA era rock cabins, remodeled as motel rooms, are available.
-It is one of the few, if not the only, hotels / B&Bs, etc. on the southeast part of the lake.
-In the October 1938 issue of Scribner's magazine, famed artist Thomas Hart Benton wrote an article about Disney, titled "Thirty-Six Hours in a Boom Town".
+Disney has a herd of "island deer" that, while wild and not kept in an enclosure, act more like dogs, strolling across Main Street (Hwy 28) and nibbling on lawns, shrubs, and flowers.

 Disney's growth is limited by the size of the island and the technical difficulties with bringing municipal services across the dams, so Disney has its own water plant, no public sewer system (all septic), and no natural gas service to houses.